How to Clear Cloudy Pool Water: Complete Step-by-Step Guide

 - pH too low (below 7.2): Add sodium carbonate (soda ash).
 Use 6 oz per 10,000 gallons to raise pH by 0.2 units

-Wait 30 minutes after adding pH adjusters, then retest before proceeding.
+Wait 2-4 hours after adding pH adjusters for complete mixing and stabilization, then retest before proceeding.

 Step 3: Determine Your Shock Level